 It’s crucially important to start this at a slow pace, don’t think that your horse is great over poles so you can do this at a trot or canter.
 Over time your horse’s muscles and overall strength will improve so take it slow and build the speed over time.

 When your horse has got the hang of this you can then further improve his strength by placing the poles in a circle.
 Use a sturdy box or barrel (a bucket will be too small) to raise one end of a few of the poles while the others are still flat on the ground.
 Then start to ride around the outside of the circle and slowly move in towards the center, as you move inwards the gaps become smaller and the poles higher which makes your horse work harder as he’s flexing his back more and more.
 This should be repeated in the other direction too.

 A ‘collected’ horse is a horse that not only has his hind legs further under his body but also has a more rounded back.
 This way of riding will build your horse’s muscles and in turn strengthen his back.
 It can be difficult at first but with some persistence, you’ll soon get the hang of it.
 Also, some horses do this better at a trot so don’t worry if your horse isn’t walking when you do this.

 Start by using your legs to ask your horse to move forward with vigor while using the reins to contain that energy and forward movement.
 You should be able to feel the horse ‘round’ his back underneath you and his hind legs move with more power than normal.
 At this stage don’t worry if your horse doesn’t stay like that when you continue to ride, it’ll take time for him too.

 Stretching the head and neck

-Each exercise will need to be performed around ten times and at least five times a week but doing this will the improve the multifidus muscles which are used to help stabilise the joint of the spine.
+Each exercise will need to be performed around ten times and at least five times a week but doing this will improve the multifidus muscles which are used to help stabilize the joints of the spine.
 There are seven stretching movements in total that will help your horse: